oatlog/oatlog/doc/report/main.typ

-Egglog's predecessor egg @egg had its rewrite rules declared in an ad-hoc manner through a combination of a Rust procedural macro and S-expression strings, but egglog defined a complete language for equality saturation designed to be usable in a REPL or otherwise standalone from a Rust program.
+Egglog's predecessor egg @egg had its rewrite rules declared in an ad-hoc manner through a combination of a Rust procedural macro and S-expression strings, but egglog defined a complete language for equality saturation designed to be usable in a REPL or otherwise outside the context of a Rust program.
 While Oatlog is designed to be used to embed e-graphs within programs, it implements the egglog language for compatibility and because it is an effective language for describing EqSat theories.

 @informal-theory-example shows an example theory specified in the egglog domain-specific language